IrishBruseForks/Final-Year-Project/Documentation/Proposal.md

 **JIRA**

-- We have created a JIRA to organise our workload into 'sprints' and have created a Gannt Chart and Kanban board to keep our work organised and we can clearly see when project deadlines and goals are to be met/
+- We have created a JIRA to organise our workload into 'sprints' and have created a Gantt Chart and Kanban board to keep our work organised and we can clearly see when project deadlines and goals are to be met/

 ![](/Documentation/images/jira1.png)

 '_Jira -_ [https://ethanryanfinalyearproject.atlassian.net/jira/software/projects/KAN/boards/1/timeline?timeline=MONTHS](https://ethanryanfinalyearproject.atlassian.net/jira/software/projects/KAN/boards/1/timeline?timeline=MONTHS)
- _Our work load Gannt Chart from now to December 2023'_
+ _Our work load Gantt Chart from now to December 2023'_

 ![](/Documentation/images/jira2.png)

-'_Each epic in the Gannt Chart contains "stories" that need to be completed for the epic (or tasks) completion.'_
+'_Each epic in the Gantt Chart contains "stories" that need to be completed for the epic (or tasks) completion.'_